 - TED-Ed has an interesting video on how stretching changes your muscles.

-Here are a few good books:
+And a few good books:

 The Power of Tai Chi by Master Shao Zhao-Ming